 - Target demographic ("teen," "adult")

-Still, it’s in AI/ML where data annotation truly shines.
-AI/ML models are advanced programs designed to understand, interpret, and learn from data so they can act on it later.
-Because these models rely on high-quality information, labeling these datasets becomes a critical step.
+Because they rely on high-quality information, labeling these datasets becomes a critical step.
 To develop AI/ML systems that can solve real-world problems, you generally need large quantities of diverse, accurately labeled data.

 Why Does Data Annotation Matter?

-Since AI/ML systems depend on large, high-quality, and diverse datasets, data annotation (also called data labeling) is vital for ensuring these systems work properly.
-The quality of any AI model can’t exceed that of the data it’s trained on, illustrating the well-known principle of “garbage in, garbage out”.
+Since AI/ML systems depend on large, high quality data and high quality training data, data annotation is vital for ensuring these systems work properly.
+High quality annotated data is essential for effective model training, as the quality of any AI model or AI system can’t exceed that of the training data it’s trained on.

 Types of Data Annotation

-Most data is unstructured and requires labeling or tagging to become genuinely useful—that is, to become something machines can parse effectively.
-Because data appears in various formats, the best method of labeling depends on the nature of the data and the requirements of the AI model.
-Below are the primary types:
+Most data is unstructured and requires labeling to become useful—that is, to become something machines can parse effectively.
+The data annotation process involves applying various data annotation techniques, which are chosen based on the type of data and the specific requirements of the AI model.

 Image Annotation